jitinsharma/jitinsharma.com/content/posts/2020-28-07---taming-android-resources-and-layoutinflater-for-string-manipulation.md

 The problem is half solved though, we still need to figure out a solution for `@string` in xml resources.

-## Finding view in a haystack
+## Finding view in a haystack 🔍
-String resources in xml are not resolved from `Resources`, hence our exisiting solution doesn't work for strings refrenced in layout files and in most of codebases we are still dependent on xml layouts so it's not something we can ignore.
+String values in xml layouts are not resolved from `Resources`, hence our existing solution doesn't work for strings referenced in layout files and in most of codebases we are still dependent on xml layouts so it's not something we can ignore.

 ```xml
 android:text="@string/hello_world"
 ```

 Any text referenced in xml via `@string` is resolved by corresponding View using `TypedArray`.
-`TypedArray` is final by definition and cannot be overriden.
+`TypedArray` is final by definition and cannot be subclassed.

-> TypedArray is an internal android class which is used to retrieve attrs from various xml resources.
-All Views used TypedArray to get attributes such as `text`, `layout_width` etc. TypedArray is also often recycled for optimisation and reuse.
+> `TypedArray` is an internal android class which is used to retrieve attributes from various xml resources.
+All Views use `TypedArray` to get attributes such as `text`, `layout_width` etc. TypedArray is also recycled for optimisation and reuse.

-TypedArray is important and can't be overriden.
+`TypedArray` is important and can't be overridden.
 So now what?

 While we can't override text which is reaching `TextView` from `TypedArray`, we can always override the view itself!

-All views are inflated using `LayoutInflater` and this class itself can be overriden to create a CustomLayoutInflater.
-Again, I should warn you creating Custom LayoutInflater may come with it's own set of unintended issues(but that hasn't stopped us till now 😛 ).
+All views are inflated using `LayoutInflater` and this class itself can be overridden to create a `CustomLayoutInflater`.
+Again, I should warn you about creating Custom LayoutInflater may come with it's own set of unintended issues(but that hasn't stopped us till now 😛 ).

 ```kotlin
 class CustomLayoutInflater constructor(